 Check out the new PEPFAR Watch website - a one-stop-shop for all information you need to support holding PEPFAR accountable to communities.

-Check out the People's COP21 reports from Kenya, Malawi and South Africa, which outline the community recommendations for PEPFAR Country Operational Plans (COPs) 2021.
+Check out the People's COP21 reports from Kenya, Malawi, Tanzania and South Africa, which outline the community recommendations for PEPFAR Country Operational Plans (COPs) 2021.

 Watch this recent interview with Patricia Asero, HIV Advocate in Kenya.

 Discover curated examples of COVID-19 DSD model adaptations from different countries across sub-Saharan Africa and Asia.

 Read this advocacy brief from the EPiC and LINKAGES projects, which summarizes insights and recommendations from key population-led and trusted community-based organisations, who have advanced differentiated service delivery models in response to COVID-19.